Water banking works like a savings

 account for water.

 Like a savings account, water banking provides the Southern Nevada Water Authority (SNWA) the ability to store water for future use.
 Through several programs and agreements, SNWA “banks” water as a reserve supply.

-Banked water resources provide a critical tool to meet water demands during a shortage.
-SNWA currently has three water banking projects.
+Banked water resources provide a critical tool to meet water demands during a shortage and provide interim supplies while other resources are being developed.
+SNWA currently has three water banking projects, which store nearly six years worth of Nevada's Colorado River allocation.